Freedomfries5/csc430-simple-project/README.md

 Finally, identify the error in the code, fix it, make sure your test passes with Maven, commit/push the changes back to GitHub.

+**Do not modify the test class in any way.
+You should fix the error solely by editing the Simple class**

 # Note

 You must not change the name of the repository when you fork it, or